scottleedavis/dalek-status/README.md

 ![initial](initial.png)
 ![black_box](black_box.png)

-# *This project has been added into the [Webtrends Dalek](https://github.com/Webtrends/dalek) project.
-Please please address that repo for future issues, updates and pull requests.*
+# *This project has been added into the [Webtrends Dalek](https://github.com/Webtrends/dalek) project, and any issues, updates and pull requests should be directed there.*

 Overview
 --------